Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice diagrams and nice moves

 The expression ``nice stabilization'' will refer to either of the above types.

-\begin{rem} {\whelm The two types of nice stabilizations can be regarded as taking the connected sum of the multi-pointed Heegaard Diagram $\DD$ with the diagrams (a) (for type-$b$ stabilization) and (b) (for type-$g$ stabilization) of Figure~\ref{f:hd}, depicting two diagrams for $S^3$. } \end{rem}
+\begin{rem} {\whelm The two types of nice stabilizations can be regarded as taking the connected sum of the multi-pointed Heegaard diagram $\DD$ with the diagrams (a) (for type-$b$ stabilization) and (b) (for type-$g$ stabilization) of Figure~\ref{f:hd}, depicting two diagrams for $S^3$.
+Since we take the connected sum in a domain $D$ containing a basepoint $w$, one of the basepoints of Figure~\ref{f:hd} ($w_2$ for (a) and $w$ for (b)) should be eliminated.} \end{rem}

 In the sequel a \emph{nice move} will mean either a nice isotopy, a nice handle slide or a nice stabilization/destabilization.
 It is an elementary fact that the result of a nice move on a multi-pointed Heegaard diagram of a 3--manifold $Y$ is also a multi-pointed Heegaard diagram of $Y$.